Clan Macdonald of Sleat: Origins

 The Macdonalds of Sleat are a branch of Clan Donald — one of the largest Scottish clans.
 The eponymous ancestor of Clan Donald is Domhnall, son of Raghnall, son of Somhairle.
-Traditional Clan Donald genealogies, created in the later Middle Ages, give the clan a descent from various legendary Irish figures.
+Traditional Clan Donald genealogies, created in the Late Middle Ages, give the clan a descent from various legendary Irish figures.
 Modern historians, however, distrust these traditional genealogies, and consider Somhairle, son of Gille Brighde to be earliest ancestor for whom there is secure historical evidence.
 Somhairle, himself, was a 12th-century leader, styled "king of the isles" and "king of Argyll"; yet there is no reliable account for his rise to power.

 The Macdonalds of Sleat descend from Domhnall's son, Aonghas Mór; and then from his son, Aonghas Óg.
-Angus Óg's son, Eoin, was the first Lord of the Isles.
+Angus Óg's son, Eoin, was the first to officially claim the title Lord of the Isles, though many Macdonalds before him had the position.
 Eoin I's first marriage was to Áine, heiress of Clann Ruaidhrí (which was founded by Ruaidhrí, elder brother to Domhnall, founder of Clan Donald).
 Eoin I later divorced Áine and married Margaret, daughter of Robert II.
 The children from Eoin I's first marriage were then passed over in the main succession of the chiefship of Clan Donald and later Macdonald lords of the isles, in favour of those from his second marriage.
 Eoin I was succeeded by his son, Domhnall of Islay; who was in turn succeeded by his son, Alasdair of Islay.
-The Macdonalds of Sleat descend from Ùisdean, bastard son of Alasdair of Islay and the daughter of Ó Beólláin (O'Beolan), Abbot of Applecross.
-From Ùisdean, the Macdonalds of Sleat are also known in Gaelic as Clann Ùisdein ("the children of Ùisdein").
+The Macdonalds of Sleat descend from Ùisdean, son of Alasdair of Islay, Lord of the Isles, and the daughter of Ó Beólláin (O'Beolan), lay Abbot of Applecross.
+Hugh was born in the first quarter of the 15th century and his father, Alexander, Lord of the Isles and later Earl of Ross, gave him the Sleat lands on the Isle of Skye.
+The Macdonalds of Sleat are also known in Gaelic as Clann Ùisdein ("the children of Ùisdein").